digego/extempore/INSTALL.md

 ### Windows

+The version of **PCRE** available through NuGet is pretty old (8.33 as of writing this) so it's probably worth building it from source.

+The NuGet version of **Portaudio** should be fine, but building it from source is fine too.

-In addition to PCRE and Portaudio, we still need a small amount of the Boost libs on Windows (specifically the ASIO component for TCP/UDP handling).
+We still need one component of the **Boost** libs on Windows (specifically the ASIO component for TCP/UDP handling).
 If you've got the NuGet command line client installed, you can probably do

 ```
 nuget install boost-vc140 & nuget install boost_system-vc140 & nuget install boost_regex-vc140 & nuget install boost_date_time-vc140
 ```

-It doesn't matter how you get the deps, but the CMake build process expects to find them in `libs/win64/lib` (for the library files) and `libs/win64/include` (for the headers).
+It doesn't matter how you get these deps, but the Extempore CMake build process expects to find them in `libs/win64/lib` (for the library files) and `libs/win64/include` (for the headers).
 So you'll need to (probably manually) move them in there, which is a bit painful, but it's a one-time process.

 ### LLVM 3.7